Chinova’s Current Prospects

 Chinova currently has no mining or processing activities and the Osborne and Merlin sites are in care and maintenance, however Chinova has an impressive project pipeline.

 Apart from Osborne, the main deposits that make up the Chinova Cloncurry Project, Mount Dore, Starra Line, Merlin, Mt Elliott and SWAN are remote and require the development of key infrastructure e.g. sealed access road, grid electricity connection, water supply.

 The CopperString project https://copperstring2.com.au proposes to provide an electricity connection for the Mount Dore / Starra / Merlin deposits to the QLD grid power from 2024.
 Chinova has a connection to a natural gas supply, via the Cannington spur which traverses the Osborne mine site and connects the Carpentaria Gas Pipeline to the Cannington Mine.

 Opportunities exist to share infrastructure and develop synergies between these projects to minimise future capital expenditure and project operating costs.

-Rising copper and gold prices since mid-2019 focused Chinova’s attention on the brownfields Starra mines, as the likely successor to the depleted Osborne orebodies, to provide mill feed for the Osborne Processing Plant.
-Three Starra mines have been identified to provide ore for a project which is now known as the Osborne Extended Mine Life Project, or the EML Project.
-They are:-
+Following the depletion of the Osborne mine and in a time of buoyant copper and gold prices, Chinova’s attention refocused on the brownfields Starra Line of mines, as a potential source of mill feed for the Osborne Processing Plant.
+Three areas along the Starra Line have been identified to provide ore for a project which is now known as the Osborne Extended Mine Life Project, or the EML Project.
+The mining areas with their current mine inventory reported above economic thresholds from mining feasibility studies are:-

 - Starra 254 Open Pit = 2.34M tonnes @ 0.77%Cu, 1.28g/t Au.